Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/README.md

 ## Instructions

-The video will be availible here (insert later).
-The video will explain all of the information that is availible in the Presentation Markdown file.
-The implementation of the tool itself is availible as the java file "AES.java" with its own make file.
-This make file will run the program when inputting the command "make AES". (add to later?)
+The video(s) will be available [here] (https://drive.google.com/file/d/1RDACNe1QCrerhUBK7kidZzs5lbjNunVR/view?usp=sharing).
+The video will explain all of the information that is available in the Presentation Markdown file.
+The implementation of the tool itself is available as the java file "AES.java" with a provided make file.
+This make file will run the program when inputting the command "make AES".